Welcome to the UAIC Career Center!

 As an organization, we are dedicated to improving the welfare of our tribal members, our employees, and the surrounding community at large.
 We balance preservation of our history and culture with planning for the security of our future.
 This allows the opportunity for employees to be innovative and forward-thinking while working in an environment that respects tradition, and to contribute in a meaningful way to our various government departments and economic enterprises.
 Whether you have a passion for finance or human resources, for historic preservation, information technology, or government administration, we can assure you that we will do our best to provide you with a path to success.
 Our value proposition goes beyond a career – we offer training opportunities, growth and development, and most of all, fulfillment and satisfaction.
 We have a wide array of benefits that will fit your lifestyle and provide true value to you and your family.
 Because your success is our success!

-Description: Under general supervision and guidance of the school’s Principal, the incumbent utilizes current school curriculum and develops scope of instruction to serve all students on multi-subjects and multiple levels.
-Performance will be evaluated by the Principal through direct observation, assessment data, adherence to established policies and achievement of performance standards.
+Description: Under general supervision and guidance of the School Principal, the incumbent selects curriculum and develops scope of instruction to serve the students in grades 6-8 of the United Auburn Indian Community School.
+Performance will be evaluated by the Principal through direct observation, and adherence to established policies and achievement of performance standards.
 (Please click job title for full description)

 To apply at one of our economic enterprises, please see the links below:

 The United Auburn Indian Community exercises a policy of tribal employment preference.
 It is UAIC’s intent to employ qualified Native Americans or others who possess an awareness and keen appreciation of Indian traditions, customs, and socio-economic needs.

 Marijuana is still classified as an illegal drug under federal law!
 The UAIC Tribal government continues to enforce its policies prohibiting the use, possession, solicitation, and sale of illegal drugs, including marijuana.
 Violation of these policies may lead to corrective action up to and including termination, or denial of employment.